jahnf/Projecteur/README.md

 * Manually on the shell: Check if the device is detected by the Linux system: Run `cat /proc/bus/input/devices | grep -A 5 "Vendor=046d"` \
   This should show one or multiple spotlight devices (among other Logitech devices)
-  * Check you the corresponding `/dev/input/event??` device file is readable by you. \
+  * Check that the corresponding `/dev/input/event??` device file is readable by you. \
     Example: `test -r /dev/input/event19 && echo "SUCCESS" || echo "NOT readable"`
 * Make sure you don't have conflicting udev rules installed, e.g. first you installed the udev rule yourself and later you used the automatically built Linux packages to